Olympics and their economic impact: Updated research roundup

-Scholars have long been refining theories relating to how to estimate the benefits in advance (“ex ante” models) and how to properly capture all of the true returns over time after the events.
+Scholars have long worked on models to estimate the benefits in advance (“ex ante” models) and how to properly capture all of the true returns over time after the events.
 It’s not an easy area of inquiry.
 There are “intangibles,” as some researchers point out, that need to be taken into consideration.
 As Vancouver found out when it hosted the 2010 winter games — and as Munich, Montreal and Moscow and others did before — estimates can be just that: a best guess, subject to the rough edges of reality.
 Even Beijing’s astonishing new building and infrastructure for the 2008 summer games hasn’t worn well; and that’s a familiar fate in other host cities of bygone days.
 In any case, there are some good online resources that put such issues in broader research context; and some good analytical journalism — see The Economist‘s reporting here, here and here, as well as this NPR piece and this Atlantic blog — can help inform coverage.

 “About Winning: The Political Economy of Awarding the World Cup and the Olympic Games”